 If your local council DOES NOT have a Local Alcohol Policy here are some things you can do to encourage them to do so.

-Build your case – gather evidence of alcohol-related harm in the District
+Build your case – gather evidence of alcohol-related harm in your district or region.

 Discuss the need for a Local Alcohol Policy with your local representatives and gauge their interest.
 This might be local or community board members, local councillor, etc.